arturopie/bookshelf/INSTRUCTIONS.md

 Elaborate on your learnings here in `INSTRUCTIONS.md`

+* We always make http requests in event handlers, but:
+  > In general I
+  recommend to do all your side effects inside the `useEffect`.
+This is because in the event handler you don't have any possibility to prevent race conditions, or to implement any cancellation mechanism.

+  Could this be the reason we are getting undefined data errors in Sentry?
+* Why using `then` instead of `async/wait`?

 ## Background

 Our app wouldn't be very interesting without the ability to request data from a